 You may find it easier to read documents if they are printed on a coloured background.
 Please ask at the Information Desk if you would like coloured paper to use in the printers/photocopiers.
-We have cream, yellow, blue, green and pink paper currently available.
-Let us know if your preferred colour isn't included and we will aim to get it for you.
+Colours available may include cream, yellow, blue, green and pink.

 If you have a print disability (cognitive or physical), you may be entitled to access books, lecture notes and other material in an alternative format.
 For example, you may be provided with a PDF copy of a book if you have a disability which inhibits your handling of a print copy, or if you have a specific learning difficulty which means you would benefit from being able to use screen reading software with the text.
 Alternative formats are provided by the Transcription Centre, but the service is authorised by the Disability Office.
 Please contact the Disability Office if you think you would benefit from this service.

 For a quick, self-service solution available to everyone, RoboBraille can convert a range of document types into an alternative format of your choice.
-RoboBraille is an outside service which is not spported by the university, but may be helpful to students who are not entitled to support from the Transcription Centre.
+RoboBraille is an outside service which is not supported by the university, but may be helpful to students who are not entitled to services from the Transcription Centre.

 Please see our information on assistive technology for details of read aloud software and other useful tools which are available to everyone on open access campus PCs.